-Creative Writing Program
+Creative Writing at NC State

 Applications are accepted only for Fall admission.
 The deadline for admission with financial aid is February 1, but it's best to apply in December or early January.
 The application is online.
 We admit about ten students/year, in fiction and poetry, and provide stipends and health insurance.
 Allow yourself time to take the GRE exams, gather three letters of recommendation, and have the results by February 1 or earlier.

 Creative Writing has had a strong reputation in the English Department at NC State, harkening back to earlier faculty members and renowned authors like Guy Owen, The Ballad of the Flim-Flam Man; Lee Smith, On Agate Hill; The Devil’s Dream; Oral History; and Angela Davis-Gardner, Butterfly’s Child; Plum Wine.
 Our alumni include novelist Therese Fowler, Z: The Beginning of Everything; Souvenir; Reunion; short story writer Amy Knox Brown's (mostly) Nebraskan tales,Three Versions of the Truth; and novelist William Conescu, Being Written; and poets Noel Crook, Canyon; Jessica Sampley, Tuscaloosa to Tupelo ; and Michael Begnal, Ancestor Worship.

 Our faculty have won Guggenheim, Lannan, and NEA fellowships, as well as nominations for the National Book Award, and many other awards including the Nebula Award and a National Poetry Series Selection.